dengjon/traffic-simulation/README.md

    - Vehicle in a platoon can not change lane
    - Vehicle can request to get off a platoon
    - Small platoons can combine to a bigger one
+4. Set a bottleneck to test the vehicles' lane-changing competence.
+The three-lane road merges to two-lane road at a specific location.

+## Restruct code

+Problem: The code in present version is seriously coupled, causing difficulties to further development.

+Solutions:

+1. `model.py`: Remove usage of other classes.
+This file functions as the collection of various models, which are independent from other classes.
+2. `vehicle.py`: Vehicles are basic and independent units.
+Remove `Lane` and `Fleet` used in functions of `Vehicle`.
+3. `structure.py`: Car-following vehicles form doubly linked list, which can append and remove vehicles. `Fleet` and `Platoon` are special doubly linked list.
+Therefore, it is reasonable to create a `VehicleList` class, which can be inherited by `Fleet` and `Platoon`.
+Lane changing should not be incoporated in `Fleet`.
+4. `Road.py`: Road is a collection of lanes.
+In other words, `Road` is also a link list of `Lane`.
+When lanes merge or expand, i.e., the number of lane changes, the `Road` can add or remove lanes.
+5. `utils.py`: A collection of various functions.
+   - Check and implement lane changing behavior
+   - Generate vehicles

 # Code structure